jestnot/dnd-notes/content/Player Introduction/PC Creation.md

 3. How was your PC affected by Domedag?
 How were your PC's friends and family affected?
 4. What does your PC believe about the Three Sisters (the gods)?
 5. What does your PC know about the legend of [[The Siphon]]?
+	- Unless you specifically tell the DM you do not want this, your PC will have a way to be tied into [[The Siphon]] or other major components of the main story (which will be related to the Siphon).
 	- E.g. Are you well-informed of it and actively seeking it out?
 		- E.g. to destroy an enemy’s power, to remove a powerful curse, to gain your own power, to sell for money or to repay a debt?
 	- E.g. have you only briefly heard of it in passing?